turingschool-examples/burrito-builder-api/README.md

 # Burrito Builder API

 This API is used in conjunction with the Burrito Builder Front End.
-It stores burritos that people want made!
+It stores burrito orders that people want made!
 Woohoo!

 ## Setup